vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 ```
 Any alerts triggered by consumer lag, cluster status, or broker status events do not populate history.
 Alert emails sent do not contain an email link to alerts history.
 ```

+* Read-Only mode

+You can setup Control Center in read-only mode, using UI HTTP Basic Authentication, see example [here](../../other/control-center-readonly-mode/README.md).

 #### Grafana